kristianjaeger/mylittleproxy/README.md

 For full instructions on how to get the nodejs facade and proxy into Apigee please see - https://github.com/apigee/apigee-partner-se-bootcamp/tree/master/labs/API%20Services%20Lesson%206%20-%20Create%20a%20Node.js%20Proxy (This repo was obviously influenced heavily by that).

 For more about Apigee policies please see - https://docs.apigee.com/api-platform/reference/policies/reference-overview-policy .
 Cheers.

+P.S.
+I'm still learning Apigee so please let me know if something could be improved (within the context of this simple example).
+Cheers.